 The Philadelphia Naval Shipyard operated continuously through the Cold War period.
 Military budget pressures and consolidation decisions eventually led to the facility's closure as a naval shipbuilding center.
 The shipyard ceased active naval operations in 1996 after 220 years of continuous military service.

 The facility's transition from military to civilian use raised additional liability questions regarding asbestos exposure responsibility.
-Former naval contractors, shipbuilding companies, and equipment manufacturers all face potential liability for asbestos products incorporated into naval vessels constructed at Philadelphia Naval Shipyard.
+Former naval contractors, shipbuilding companies, and equipment manufacturers all face potential liability for ACM products incorporated into naval vessels constructed at Philadelphia Naval Shipyard.
 These liability questions remain relevant today as former workers file mesothelioma claims.

 What Is Pennsylvania's Statute of Limitations for Mesothelioma Claims?